Why National Cybersecurity Awareness Month?

 This article applies to: National Cybersecurity Awareness Month

-Regardless of how fast your fingers fly on a keyboard or phone, the best tool you have to help avoid online risks is your brain.
+- Regardless of how fast your fingers fly on a keyboard or phone, the best tool you have to help avoid online risks is your brain.

-Stop and think before you post, share, or send.
+- Stop and think before you post, share, or send.
 Do you trust the site you're on?
 How would you feel if your information ended up somewhere you didn’t intend?

-Which websites are safe to visit, and what kind of information is acceptable and—more importantly—unacceptable to share online?
+- Which websites are safe to visit, and what kind of information is acceptable and—more importantly—unacceptable to share online?

-Many employers now consider personal data posted online when evaluating a candidate for a job.
-As information you share on the Internet becomes increasingly accessible to others, what steps are you taking to manage your online brand?
+- Many employers now consider personal data posted online when evaluating a candidate for a job.
+As the information you share on the Internet becomes increasingly accessible to others, what steps are you taking to manage your online brand?

-While the Internet allows us to stay connected, informed, and involved with family and friends, any public environment requires awareness and caution.
+- While the Internet allows us to stay connected, informed, and involved with family and friends, any public environment requires situational awareness and caution.
 Just as you use locks to keep criminals out of your home, you also need safeguards to secure your computer.

 - As technology advances, so do the techniques cybercriminals use to gain access to your information.